istio/istio.io/content/en/docs/setup/additional-setup/cni/index.md

 replaces the functionality provided by the `istio-init` container.

 {{< tip >}}
-Note: The Istio CNI plugin operates as a chained CNI plugin, and it needs to be used with another CNI plugin, such as [PTP](https://www.cni.dev/plugins/current/main/ptp/) or [Calico](https://docs.projectcalico.org).
+Note: The Istio CNI plugin operates as a chained CNI plugin, and it is designed to be used with another CNI plugin, such as [PTP](https://www.cni.dev/plugins/current/main/ptp/) or [Calico](https://docs.projectcalico.org).
 See [compatibility with other CNI plugins](#compatibility-with-other-cni-plugins) for details.
 {{< /tip >}}